GDPR: A 10-step action plan

 As we wind up another whirlwind year in data-driven marketing, one thing is abundantly clear: The consumer is more in charge than ever before.
 Data privacy and how brands are protecting consumer data is now in the spotlight, and amid the many buzzwords of 2017, one has had a curiously low profile among marketers.

-The European Union’s General Data Privacy Regulation (GDPR) represents sweeping new legislation designed to protect data rights of EU residents.
+The European Union’s General Data Protection Regulation (GDPR) represents sweeping new legislation designed to protect data rights of EU residents.
 It affects every organization that interacts with an EU resident in any way, wherever that organization may be.
 Enforcement starts May 25, 2018, and fines for failure to be in GDPR compliance can be severe: 20 million euros or up to 4 percent of global revenues, whichever is greater.

 In short, this is a big deal, and what’s alarming is that few organizations have taken the steps necessary to achieve compliance.
 And failure to be in compliance is clearly going to create significant and ongoing risk.